Greens are the ongoing color trend that will probably never even go out of style.

 In this color review, I will define what this color truly has to offer!

-Along with its whereabouts and how bouts!
+Along with its whereabouts and how abouts!

 So, Benjamin Moore Sea Haze is a neutral grayish-green paint color that is neither too dark nor too light.

-Well, just a perfect neutral tone per se.
+Well, just a perfect neutral tone, per se.

 Secondly, it may tend to look slightly warmer or cooler at different times of the day – but that’s truly not much of a deal (after we discuss how to play with that)!